gautamxgambhir/Maxy/README.md

 **Q: Placeholders not filling**
 A: Use format `key:value,key:value` and ensure all required placeholders are provided

+**Q: Volunteer task not showing up**
+A: Check that the task was created successfully and try using `/volunteer list` to see all tasks

+**Q: Can't join volunteer task**
+A: Make sure you have a profile created first with `/register-profile`, and that the task is still open

+**Q: Team creation failed**
+A: Ensure you have a profile created and are not already in another team

 ### Getting Help

-1. Check `/email action:help` for command reference
+1. Check `/email action:help` for email command reference
+2. Check `/volunteer status` for volunteer activity overview
-2. Review this README for detailed usage
+3. Review this README for detailed usage
-3. Check existing GitHub issues
+4. Check existing GitHub issues
-4. Create new issue with detailed description
+5. Create new issue with detailed description

 ### Feature Requests